Estate Planning Probate

 Express easement arises when a landowner grants an easement to another person by written agreement.
 The express easement agreement can be narrow or broad in scope; it all depends upon what the original parties agreed to in writing.
 Generally, the landowner is free to use the property as he or she wishes, as long as it does not interfere with the granted use of easement.Implied Easements

 An implied easement, on the other hand, arises without written agreement.
 The easement comes about when there is a prior use on the property.
 Implied easements are highly technical and an attorney should be consulted for further information.

 However, here is an example to illustrate the concept.
 Landowner Elijah owns a piece of property called Blackacre.
 He uses his own dirt road across Blackacre for access to his home and to a nearby public street.
 Elijah then subdivides Blackacre into two parcels.
 Elijah may have an implied easement of access across the new subdivided parcel even though he didn't get an express easement in writing if the all the technical requirements of an implied easement were satisfied.Easements by Necessity

 Similar to an implied easement, an easement by necessity can arise when there is no possible alternative access to crossing the land and getting to a public road.
 These types of easements must be created by a court order.Prescriptive Easements

-Bottom line, easements are often complex and confusing.
+The bottom line is that easements are often complex and confusing.
 However, as property lawyers, we have extensive experience assisting land and property owners through the confusing area of easement law.
-If you have questions about easements, land use or development law, or real estate law, contact us and we would be glad to assist you.
+If you have questions about easements, land use, development law, or real estate law, contact us and we would be glad to assist you.